 Improve Fitness & Mobility

-Losing excess fat is necessity for any and all athletes, except for maybe a Sumo Wrestler.
-Being able to run up a set of stairs without getting winded is psychologically understated advantage.
+Losing excess fat is a necessity for any and all athletes, except for maybe a Sumo Wrestler.
+Being able to run up a set of stairs without getting winded is a psychologically understated advantage.

 Fit people get more done.
 Being stronger allows you to carry heavy things.
 Being more flexible helps you avoid injury, and having a higher endurance enables you to push through difficult situations.
 An improved overall fitness is one of the best weight loss motivators you can focus on.